huggingface/blog/education.md

 ## 🤗 **Education Events & News**

-**05/13**[NEWS]: Are you studying machine learning?
+- **05/13**[NEWS]: Are you studying machine learning?
 Do you want to be a part of our ML democratization efforts and show your campus community how to build ML models with Hugging Face?
 We want to support you in your journey!
 You have until June 13th to [apply](add) to 🤗 Student Application Program.
-**06/06**[EVENT]: How to Teach Open-Source Machine Learning Tools.
+- **06/06**[EVENT]: How to Teach Open-Source Machine Learning Tools.
 [Register](https://www.eventbrite.com/e/how-to-teach-open-source-machine-learning-tools-tickets-310980931337)

-🔥 We are currently working on ambassadors programs, a new EDU offering, more content in the course, and more!
+🔥 We are currently working on more content in the course, and more!
 Stay tuned!